 Records refer to all recorded information in paper and electronic form.
-Records that contain private, sensitive or confidential information may be withheld or severed, therefore it is important to consult with the Information + Privacy Coordinator should you receive a formal request for information.
+Records that contain private, sensitive or confidential information may be withheld or severed, therefore it is important to consult with the Information + Privacy Officer should you receive a formal request for information.

 Information + Privacy Officer

 520 East 1st Ave, Vancouver, BC V5T 0H2

 Emily Carr employees must abide by the Act in their duties associated with the University.
 Contractors, volunteers and businesses must be advised that Emily Carr is covered under the Act as there are specific legal responsibilities to be considered by Emily Carr and its partners in education.

 Employees are to be aware of the access to information and personal information privacy and protection requirements when collecting, using and disclosing personal information based on the following principles:

 Key Freedom of Information Principles

 - Individuals “loan” their information to Emily Carr and may request copies of or corrections to any personal information maintained by the University

 - Information must be collected directly from the individual unless otherwise authorized and personal information that has been collected should be accurate and complete